 - Piloting of relevant modules from the International Federation of Red Cross and Red Crescent Societies’ (IFRC’s) Geographical Information System (GIS)-based Resource management system.

-Component 4: Knowledge sharing and best practices through:
+In addition, the project entailed knowledge sharing and best practices through:

 - Supporting DRR/CCA-information sharing forum at national level;